ismayc/oreilly-statistical-modeling-and-inference-with-python/README.md

 - `spotify_sample.csv`: Data for code walkthroughs
 - `imdb_movie_sample.csv`: Data for student exercises.
 - `exercises.ipynb`: A Jupyter Notebook with pseudocode/instructions provide to be filled in for code walkthroughs and student exercises
 - `exercises_solutions.ipynb`: A Jupyter Notebook with answers to the code walkthroughs and exercises.
-An HTML version of these solutions is available at https://ismay-oreilly-dap.netlify.app/exercises_solutions.html and is the recommended way to view solutions.

 ## Recommended instructions on getting set up with Python and Jupyter Notebook